anet-be/lua-yottadb/README.md

 -- hello("chinese")="你好世界!!"
 -- hello("cowboy")="Howdy partner!"

-n:delete_tree() -- delete both the value at the '^hello' node and all of its children n:dump()
+n:kill() -- delete both the value at the '^hello' node and all of its children n:dump()
 -- nil
 ```